-Amid economic headwinds, companies have largely focused on moving costs out of their organization.
-Now, as customers refocus on growth, readying your team to align solutions with growth and innovation should be a key organizational priority.
+Amid economic headwinds, customers have largely focused on moving costs out of their organization.
+Now, as they refocus on growth, readying your team to align solutions with growth and innovation should be a key organizational priority.

 - 84 percent of executives say innovation is extremely or very important to their companies’ growth strategy.

-- 43 percent said the top challenges included choosing which ideas to move forward.1
+- 43 percent said the top challenges included choosing which ideas to move forward.

 Plan your Next Executive Conversation

 Vertical selling strategies in today’s market have gone from business specialty to absolute necessity.
-Incorporate these best practices to change the conversation:
+Incorporate these best practices to change the conversation to value: